tehtbl/awesome-note-taking/README.md

 ## [↑](#-contents) Free or Open Source

+* [CodiMD](https://github.com/hackmdio/codimd) - CodiMD is the free software version of HackMD with reduced features (without book mode).
 * [Cherrytree](http://www.giuspen.com/cherrytree) - A hierarchical note-taking app, featuring rich text and syntax highlighting.
 * [Google Keep](https://keep.google.com) - Google Keep is a note-taking service developed by Google.
 It is available on the web and as mobile app.
 * [Laverna](https://laverna.cc) - Simple online editor.